sillygoose/mme-record/README.md

 ## Debugging
 Create the environment variable MME_SIM_DEBUG and set to 1 or True to enable debug output.

-I run both **Playback** and **Record** in VS Code on a Raspberry Pi with CAN0 bus tied to the CAN1 bus in a loopback mode, makes for easy testing of **Record** changes playing back recorded files from a trip or chnaging session.
+I run both **Playback** and **Record** in VS Code on a Raspberry Pi with CAN0 bus tied to the CAN1 bus in a loopback mode, makes for easy testing of **Record** changes playing back recorded files from a trip or charging session.

 #
 <a id='thanks'></a>